-You have researched on the position you applied for, tailored your CV and cover letter to match what the employers requested for.
+You have researched the position you applied for, and tailored your CV and cover letter to match what the employers requested.
 Everything was sent to them and now all that is left for you to do is wait.

-Fast forward a few weeks later, you received a call from Company X and they have informed you that your application have passed through the first stage.
+Fast forward a few weeks later, you receive a call from Company X and they have informed you that your application has passed through the first stage.
 You are now one of the many candidates who are eligible for the next stage: psychometric testing.
-After asking them if there were anything specific that you should bring, which attributes they are looking for in the right applicant and thanking them, you hung up and thought…what is a psychometric test and how do I prepare for it?!
+After asking them if there is anything specific that you should bring, which attributes they are looking for in the right applicant and thanking them, you hang up and think, “What is a psychometric test and how do I prepare for it?!”

 1. What is it?

-Nowadays, more and more employers in Brunei, both in the public and private sector, are using Psychometric Tests as part of their assessment processes in finding the best person who fit the position they are trying to fill.
+Nowadays, more and more employers in Brunei, both in the public and private sector, are using psychometric tests as part of their assessment processes to find the best person who will fit the position they are trying to fill.
 It is believed that results from psychometric testing can provide employers with candidates’ level of intelligence/aptitude and personality characteristics – degree of supervision, problem solving skills, whether you are team player or otherwise, etc.

-For psychometric tests, you will be required to answer questions which are designed in a unique way within a certain time limit where the results will be used to measure your abstract, verbal and numerical reasoning skills.
+For psychometric tests, you will be required to answer uniquely designed questions within a certain time limit where the results will be used to measure your abstract, verbal and numerical reasoning skills.

 2. Preparation Tips

 2.1 Identify the different types of psychometric test

 This type usually contains multiple different sub-tests within a single test and is more commonly utilized for positions/roles which require critical independent thought.
 It primarily measures one’s cognitive ability and is usually used to find out a candidate’s personality and how s/he approaches certain problems as well as situations that can possibly occur in that particular line of work.